 If the first 2 steps fail, or are not useful, the abuser will try to distract you from the truth.
 It is like shining a laser on the wall to get your cat to move away from the couch (or something like that).

 Distraction can be as easy as changing the topic, but it also often takes the form of gossip.
-This not only takes your focus away from the abuser, it also allows them to manipulate your opinions and feeling toward other people.
+This not only takes your focus away from the abuser, it also allows them to manipulate your opinions and feelings toward other people.
 This is how they can manipulate the toxic dynamic in the family, or how they can steer you away from positive influences (people who may be able to help you see the truth of the abuse).